playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 }
 ```

+That said, [while using `@Injectable` is explicitly supported](https://github.com/angular/angular/issues/41229#issuecomment-800310757), it's very hacky to use this in place of `@Component`.
+This is because Angular's `@Injectable`s do not support lifecycle methods without a `Component` that extends it.

+As such, we'll be sticking to the `abstract` class solution.

 # Overwriting Lifecycle Methods {#lifecycle-methods}

 If you recall from our quick overview of what a base class does, you can replace the base class implementation of both methods and properties.